Quansight/Quansight-website/apps/consulting/posts/ipython-8.0-lessons-learned-maintaining-software.md

   src: /posts/ipython-8.0-lessons-learned-maintaining-software/ipython-8.0-feature.png
   alt: 'Code snippets showing why always using stacklevel is important in ipython-8.0.
 Full code snipppets are in the blog post.'
 hero:
-  imageSrc: /posts/ipython-8.0-lessons-learned-maintaining-software/blog_hero_org.svg
+  imageSrc: /posts/hero-paris.webp
-  imageAlt: 'An illustration of a light brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone'
+  imageAlt: 'Data visualization of Paris city'
 ---

 This is a companion post from the [Official release of IPython